reinhart1010/nix/docs/en/linux/distrobox.md

 # distrobox

 Use any Linux distribution inside your terminal in a container.
 Install & use packages inside it while tightly integrating with the host OS, sharing storage (`home` directory) and hardware.
-It uses Podman or Docker to create your containers.
+Note: It uses Podman or Docker to create your containers.
 More information: <https://github.com/89luca89/distrobox>.

 - View documentation for creating containers: